Learn About FitDC

 Site Coordinator Resources

-The following resources will be available online on Monday, September 14, 2015, for our host site coordinators, to assist in the planning and execution of your DC College Application Week activities.
+The following resources will be available were made available on Monday, September 14, 2015, for our host site coordinators, to assist in the planning and execution of your DC College Application Week activities.
 A portion of these resources will be mailed or delivered to host sites that sign up by the deadline.
 Quantities received are based on the number of seniors at your school or community-based organization.
 The site coordinator training webinar will review which items are arriving by mail and which items are only available for download.

 - Program Implementation Resources